SinyavtsevIlya/NanoECS/README.md

 If you for some reasons want to edit NanoEcs generator, the sources are available [here][generator-link].

-## Inspiration
+# Inspiration and goals

 The framework is inspired a lot by such projects as [Entitas][Entitas-link], [Actors][Actors-link], [LeoECS][LeoECS-link].

+But I found that Entitas has some design problems to me:
+- need of writing `Replace()` methods every time you want to change a component value and make sure reactive system "know" about it.
+- `Filter` validation along with Matcher is redundant.
+User is forced to right both of them to make sure components are still there.
+- `Matcher` declaration has a lot of boilerplate.

-I like Entitas so much, but I found it's really tricky to write "Replace" and filter-methods every-time.
-So the goal was to reduce boiler-plate and keep performance as well.
+The goal of this project was to make API as much fluent as possible, and keep performance as well.

-## Documentation
+# Documentation

 [Wiki][Wiki-link]

-## How to install
+# How to install
 - Create a new Unity Project
 - Open the manifest.json file in the Packages folder inside of the Project
 - Add ```"com.nanory.nanoecs": "https://github.com/SinyavtsevIlya/NanoECS.git",``` next to ```"dependencies": {```
 - Go to *Packages -> NanoECS -> Install* and import ```ProjectStructure.unitypackage```

-## Still in progress
+# Should I use it?

+ Before making a decision, pay attention to a few points:
+- if you want super performance, just take DOTS.
+- support and bug fixes
+- new features are not planned

+# Feedback
-- If you find a bug, let me know:
+- If you find a bug, have some suggestions or just want to discuss, let me know:
 	<!--* <b>discord</b> [![Discord](https://img.shields.io/discord/565885959598768148.svg)](https://discord.gg/u7zrtq) -->
 	* <b>Discord</b>  https://discordapp.com/channels/@me/IL#6472/
 	* <b>gmail</b> sinyavtsevilya@gmail.com